cloudmesh/cloudmesh-slurm/README.md

 Followed by a reboot
 ```

-After activating venv with the source command. and rebooting
+After activating venv with the source command and rebooting
 via `sudo reboot`, issue the commands:

 ```bash